CaliMariDev/BFIR/README.md

 - repeat [variable name] (index)
 - next [variable name] (index)

 Here is a list of API functions included when compiling BFIR.
-This includes the arguments taken from the stack after the name in order from First to Last.
+This includes, after the function name, the arguments taken from the stack in order from First to Last.
 ### API Functions
 - clone [reference a] [reference b]
 - sendRaw [string]